rbtcollins/reveal.js/kiwipycon-effect-2015.md

 approximated in Python by @radix

 note:
-I have no idea whether Chris had read that post or not
+Chris had read that and it may or may not be part of the inspiration for Effect.